ENabling VISions And Growing Expectations

 What is ENVISAGE-SP?

-Building on extensive feedback from parents in the ENVISAGE-Families program, we have now created and are testing ENVISAGE for Service Providers (E-SP).
+Extensive feedback and encouragement from parents in the ENVISAGE-Families program led us to create and test ENVISAGE for Service Providers (E-SP).
 The goals of ENVISAGE-SP are to make ENVISAGE concepts easily accessible to SPs, and offer insights into how SPs can bring these ENVISAGE concepts to life in their clinical work with children with disabilities and their families.
 ENVISAGE-SP has the potential to enhance SPs' practice by providing them with a vehicle and tools for how to better support families, preventing, or at least reducing, the levels of identified challenges and stress that families experience.
-ENVISAGE-SP is currently being offered as a research program of 5 weekly meetings, with the hope that it can be made widely available once proof of concept has been established.
+The impact of ENVISAGE-SP is currently (spring 2024) being explored as a research program.
+If it is found to be useful to SPs, we hope it can be made widely available.

 Disability: Perception of Professionals and Parents